 Swim at Paris Mountain

 Paris Mountain State Park is a great destination any time of the year.
 But heading there on a hot summer day to take a dip in the cool lake might just be perfect.
 Swimming is only allowed at Lake Placid in the designated area (and there is a lifeguard).
-Admission to the park is $5 for adults.
+Check the park’s website for details on admission prices.

 Sporting Events